Installing mpi4py and h5py

 There are various tools that allow users to interact with HDF5 data, but we will be focusing on h5py – a Python interface to the HDF5 library. h5py provides a simple interface to exploring and manipulating HDF5 data as if they were Python dictionaries or NumPy arrays.
 For example, you can extract specific variables through slicing, manipulate the shapes of datasets, and even write completely new datasets from external NumPy arrays.

 Both HDF5 and h5py can be compiled with MPI support, which allows you to optimize your HDF5 I/O in parallel.
 MPI support in Python is accomplished through the mpi4py package, which provides complete Python bindings for MPI.
-Building h5py against mpi4py allows you to write to an HDF5 file using multiple parallel processes, which can be helpful for users handling large datasets in Python. h5Py is available after loading the default Python module on either Summit or Andes, but it has not been built with parallel support.
+Building h5py against mpi4py allows you to write to an HDF5 file using multiple parallel processes, which can be helpful for users handling large datasets in Python. h5Py is available after loading the default Python module on either Frontier or Andes, but it has not been built with parallel support.

 Setting up the environment